wri/ndc/July 26/COK-INDC-EN-MK.md

 The energy sector alone contributed 79% of the total emission for 2006, with 34% attributed to electricity generation (Figure 1).

-![Figure 1: Breakdown in national emission by activity for 2006 (Second National Communications, 2011)](./COK-1.PNG)
+![Figure 1: Breakdown in national emission by activity for 2006 (Second National Communications, 2011)](./COK-1.PNG) Figure 1: Breakdown in national emission by activity for 2006 (Second National Communications, 2011)

 The Cook Islands is committed to a future powered by renewable energy with targets of 50% of islands transformed from diesel based to renewable sourced electricity by 2015, to 100% coverage by 2020 (Cook Islands Renewable Electricity Chart, 2011).
 To date, the Cook Islands has achieved its 50% target and is on track to achieving the 2020 target.
 Using 2006 as the base year, emission from electricity generation will be reduced by 38% by 2020 (Figure 2).
 The Cook Islands has formally submitted a Nationally Appropriate Mitigation Action (NAMA) under the United Nations Framework Convention on Climate Change for supporting implementation of 100% renewable electricity by 2020.